OpenCobolIDE/OpenCobolIDE/README.rst

 - code folding
 - navigable tree view of division, sections, paragraphs etc.
 - calculates the offsets of selected record definitions
-- compile as program (.exe) or as subprogram (.so)
+- compile as program (.exe) or as subprogram (.so/.dll)
-- run the program from the editor
+- run the program from the editor or from a configurable external terminal
-- also open text files
+- also open other text files
+- dark color schemes and theme
-- cross platform: work on GNU/Linux and Windows
+- cross platform: work on GNU/Linux, Windows and Mac OSX

 License